 While there are multiple paths to launching a startup, every approach requires basic assets: a good business plan, a reliable team, and funding.
-Especially for new founders, the aid of organizations focused on supporting budding entrepreneurs thrive can be essential.
+Especially for new founders, the aid of organizations focused on helping budding entrepreneurs thrive can be essential.
 Submittable is used by over twenty organizations encouraging emergent innovators through accelerator and incubator programs, innovation challenges, venture capital, and angel funds.
 Here are three excellent models leading the charge across a range of industries:

 RoboNation, Inc. is a nonprofit dedicated to hands-on educational experiences in technology and engineering.
 The organization hosts yearly robotics challenges in three categories that empower students to employ STEM skills beyond the classroom: air competitions, land competitions, and maritime competitions.
 These challenges, as well as RoboNation’s education programs, are designed for K-12 and college students.